Highest leverage.

 SBA 7(a) underwriting is strict, but surprisingly legible once you know what the credit memo needs to say.
 These are the six gates every qualified buyer clears.

 As of March 2025, every 20%+ owner, guarantor, and key employee must be a US citizen.
 Green card holders and LPRs no longer qualify under updated SBA rules.
-Foreign buyers route to Flex.
+If you're a green card holder, Flex and Capital Access are the right doors.

 Trailing 12-month seller's discretionary earnings, adjusted for your operating plan, must cover new debt service at least 1.25 times.